drone-labs/about/README.md

 I forked ardupilot (https://github.com/ArduPilot/ardupilot) and created a new branch named drone-labs.
 My first build attempt failed due to three gcc warnings treated as errors.
-These were caused by gcc complaining about source and destination strings length mismatch upon a snprintf() call.
+These were caused by gcc complaining about source and destination strings length mismatch upon a `snprintf()` call.
 Giving a little more room to the destination strings did the job.
-After some investigations about the annoying "RCOutputAioPRU.cpp:SIGBUS error generated" error, I guessed this was caused by some device tree malformation, bypassed by three gpio lines export done into the code (gpio lines 5, 65 and 105 in AP_HAL_Linux/GPIO_BBB.cpp, GPIO_BBB::init() function).
+After some investigations about the annoying "`RCOutputAioPRU.cpp:SIGBUS error generated`" error, I guessed this was caused by some device tree malformation, bypassed by three gpio lines export done into the code (gpio lines 5, 65 and 105 in `AP_HAL_Linux/GPIO_BBB.cpp`, `GPIO_BBB::init()` function).
 Using my provided device tree, this code section is no more needed and has been commented out.

-In libraries/AP_HAL_Linux/HAL_Linux_Class.cpp, I changed "ttyO4" to "ttyS4" where the
+In `libraries/AP_HAL_Linux/HAL_Linux_Class.cpp`, I changed "`ttyO4`" to "`ttyS4`" where the
-RC inputs drivers are declared (aroun line 140) :
+RC inputs drivers are instantiated (around line 140) :

 		static RCInput_Multi rcinDriver {
 		   2,